garylirocks/quickrefs/azure-sql-db.markdown

 - Hyperscale storage: up to 100TB
 - Autoscaling for unpredictable workloads (serverless)

+### Concepts

-**Elastic pools**: you buy a set of compute and storage resources that are shared among all the databases in the pool
+- **Elastic pools**: you buy a set of compute and storage resources that are shared among all the databases in the pool
+- **SQL DB Server**: a logic container for databases (could be a mix of single databases and elastic pools), it defines
+  - Access: connection string (FQDN), location, authentication method (SQL auth, AAD auth, or both)
+  - Backup settings
+  - Business continuity management: failover groups
+  - Security: networking, TDE, Defender for Cloud, identity, auditing

 ### Purchasing models